dwrobel/flatcam/README.md

 - added all the Tools in a new ToolBar
 - fixed bug that after changing the layout all the toolbar actions are no longer working
 - fixed bug in Set Origin function
-- fixed a typo in Toolchange_Probe_MACH3 postprocessor
+- fixed a typo in Toolchange_Probe_MACH3 preprocessor

 23.02.2019